aparo/pyes/docs/guide/reference/api/search/facets/filter-facet.rst

 Filter Facet
 ============

-A facet filter allows to return a count of the hits matching the facet filter.
+A filter facet (not to be confused with a :ref:`facet filter <es-guide-reference-api-search-facets-index>`  allows you to return a count of the hits matching the filter.
 The filter itself can be expressed using the :ref:`Query DSL <es-guide-reference-query-dsl>`.
 For example:

 .. code-block:: js